Posets arising as 1-skeleta of simple polytopes, the nonrevisiting path conjecture, and poset topology: Abstract

 \section{Abstract}

-Given any polytope $P$ and any generic linear functional ${\bf c} $, one obtains a directed graph $G(P,\bc)$ by taking the 1-skeleton of $P$ and orienting each edge $e(u,v)$ from $u$ to $v$ for $\bc \cdot u <\bc \cdot v$.
-This paper raises the question of finding sufficient conditions on a polytope $P$ and generic cost vector $\bf{ c}$ so that the graph $G(P, \bc )$ will not have any directed paths which revisit any face of $P$ after departing from that face.
-This is in a sense equivalent to the question of finding conditions on $P$ and $\bc $ under which the simplex method for linear programming will be efficient under all choices of pivot rules.
-Conditions on $P$ and $\bc $ are given which provably yield a corollary of the desired face nonrevisiting property and which are conjectured to give the desired property itself.
-This conjecture is proven for 3-polytopes and for spindles having the two distinguished vertices as source and sink; this shows that known counterexamples to the Hirsch Conjecture will not provide counterexamples to this conjecture.
+Given any polytope $P$ and any generic linear functional ${\bf c} $, one obtains a directed graph $G(P,\bc)$ from the 1-skeleton of $P$ by orienting each edge $e(u,v)$ from $u$ to $v$ for $\bc \cdot u <\bc \cdot v$.
+For $P$ a simple polytope and $G(P,\bc )$ the Hasse diagram of a lattice $L$, the join of any collection $S$ of elements which all cover a common element $u$ in $L$ is proven to equal the sink of the smallest face of $P$ containing $u$ and all of the elements of $S$.
+The author conjectures for such $G(P,\bc )$ that no directed path in $G(P,\bc )$ ever revisits any facet of $P$.
+This would imply for such $P$ and $\bc $ that the simplex method for linear programming is efficient under all possible pivot rules.
+This conjecture is proven for 3-polytopes and for spindles.

-A part of the proposed set of conditions is that $G(P,\bc )$ be the Hasse diagram of a partially ordered set, which is equivalent to requiring nonrevisiting of 1-dimensional faces.
-This opens the door to the usage of poset-theoretic techniques.
-This work also leads to a result for simple polytopes in which $G(P,\bc)$ is the Hasse diagram of a lattice $L$ that the order complex of each open interval in $L$ is homotopy equivalent to a ball or a sphere of some dimension.
-Applications are given to the weak Bruhat order, the Tamari lattice, and more generally to the Cambrian lattices, using realizations of the Hasse diagrams of these posets as 1-skeleta of permutahedra, associahedra, and generalized associahedra. \\ \\ \emph{Keywords:} nonrevisiting path conjecture, strict monotone Hirsch conjecture, polytope, poset topology, Tamari lattice, weak order, associahedron, permutahedron
+For simple polytopes in which $G(P,\bc)$ is the Hasse diagram of a lattice $L$, the order complex of each open interval in $L$ is proven homotopy equivalent to a ball or a sphere.
+Applications are given to the weak Bruhat order, the Tamari lattice, and the Cambrian lattices.

+This paper concludes with an appendix by Dominik Preu\ss proving the monotone Hirsch conjecture for $P$ a simple polytope and $G(P,\bc )$ the Hasse diagram of a lattice.
+This confirms one of the main consequences that the author's conjecture would have. \\ \\ \emph{Keywords:} nonrevisiting path conjecture, poset topology, weak order, simplex method, associahedron, permutahedron.\\ \\ Data availability statement: Data sharing not applicable to this article as no datasets were generated or analysed during the current study.